Ancient Rome Facts

 Rome reached its peak of power in the year 117 AD under the rule of the great Roman emperor Trajan.
 Almost the whole coastline along the Mediterranean Sea was part of the Roman Empire.
-This included Spain, Italy, France, southern Britain, Turkey, Israel, Egypt, and northern Africa.
-That is a lot of land to rule over.

 The Fall of Rome didn’t happen in a day, it happened over a long period of time.
 There are a number of reasons why the empire began to fail, including the following:

 The politicians and rulers of Rome became more and more corrupt.